cloud9c/taro/docs/api/components/Geometry.md

-# Camera
+# Geometry
-A Camera is a device through which the player views the world.
-This is a wrapper class around three.js's [PerspectiveCamera](https://threejs.org/docs/#api/en/cameras/PerspectiveCamera) and [OrthographicCamera](https://threejs.org/docs/#api/en/cameras/OrthographicCamera).
+A representation of mesh, line, or point geometry.
+Includes vertex positions, face indices, normals, colors, UVs, and custom attributes within buffers, reducing the cost of passing all this data to the GPU.
+This is a wrapper class around three.js's [geometry](https://threejs.org/docs/#api/en/core/BufferGeometry) classes.

-Perspective projection is designed to mimic the way the human eye sees.
-It is the most common projection mode used for rendering a 3D scene.

-In orthographic projection, an object's size in the rendered image stays constant regardless of its distance from the camera.
-This can be useful for rendering 2D scenes and UI elements, amongst other things.

 ## Code Example